How to Get Your Spouse to Go to Marriage Counseling

-Finally, make a request: (1) I would appreciate it if you would just go online and look at this program and tell me what you think, and/or (2) Would you agree to just explore this possibility with me — then after that, we can decide whether not we want to continue?”
+Your Request: I would appreciate it if you would just go online, look at this program and tell me what you think.
+Will you agree to just explore this possibility with me?
+After that, we can decide whether we want to continue?

 A few other tips: